lokidokicoki/lokidokicoki.github.io/_races/urku.md

 -- Taken from "The Races of the Spinwise Marches" by Scholar Av^urel Lor^kas, -13HE.

-Ur'Ku society is based around the clan (Tuuk) lead by a clan head (Tuuk'Mo'Tak).
+Ur'Ku (or 'Orc' in Common) society is based around the clan (Tuuk) lead by a clan head (Tuuk'Mo'Tak).
 Each clan is devoted to at least one deity.
 Warriors are the elite of the clan, but unlike some cultures, other callings are regarded with equal footing.
 Each clan has a clan hood or Tuuk'Grav, an urbanised settlement, usually surrounded by a handful of smaller settlements.

 These smaller settlements are centres of farming, mainly done by [Khob'Linn]({% link _races/khoblinn.md %}) servants.

+## Known Tuuks

 Tuuk of [Skor'Dash Scrub]({% link _geography/skordash-scrub.md %}):